3mdeb/openpower-coreboot-docs/devnotes/isteps/15_build_STOP_images/_fetch_and_insert_vpd_rings.md

 /// is non-zero content in the slot, the API will fail catastrophically.
 Do not
 /// "insert" or "replace" rings at ring section.

-static void tor_append_ring(
+// this function puts extracted, compressed ring into a free slot in ringSection static void tor_append_ring(
     void*           i_ringSection,      // Ring section ptr
     uint32_t&       io_ringSectionSize, // In: Exact size of ring section.